pjbiggs/Massey203311/Week9/Week9.md

 >**Question 16:**
 >
 > What command line would you use to check the number of lines in your downloaded files using a wildcard character?
-> how many lines are there in each of the 5 files?
+> How many lines are there in each of the 5 files?
 >
 > <table><thead><tr><th>code to run the command</th><th></th></tr></thead><tbody><tr><td>Cutoff1</td><td></td></tr><tr><td>Cutoff10</td><td></td></tr><tr><td>Cutoff100</td><td></td></tr><tr><td>Cutoff1000</td><td></td></tr><tr><td>Cutoff10000</td><td></td></tr></tbody></table>